 Band of Outsiders

-Criterion gives the film a modest set of supplements starting with a Visual Glossary put together by Criterion, showing 31 clips from the film that have references to other films, novels, or are inside-jokes of sorts.
+First is a Visual Glossary put together by Criterion, showing 31 clips from the film that have references to other films, novels, or are inside-jokes of sorts.
 The references range from the novel that inspired the film to Chaplin, to vague references involving previous films that featured the Louvre.
 Admittedly I missed a lot of these references while watching the film, though most are of the “blink and you miss it” variety.
 The feature runs over 18-minutes.

 There’s also 5-minutes of clips from an episode of Cinéma de notre temps featuring an interview with Jean-Luc Godard with some behind the scenes footage from the shoot of Band of Outsiders.
 Godard briefly talks about the New Wave and the purpose behind it, breaking the conventions and rules of filmmaking.